caseydriscoll/prism/readme.md

 That's the name, Prism.
 It's a fast way of viewing the data in your application.

+A model of the plugin with sample data can be found at <http://prism.patch.party>

 # Simple UI

 Like millions of other users, I enjoy the simple and effective three tier UI commonly found in desktop applications.